Katrina Gorry: International career

 An injury at the end of the year prevented her from participating in the Cup of Nations in late February/early March 2019.
-She back as a last-minute substitute in the 5-3 loss to the USA on April 5, 2019.
-She was nomiated for the World Cup squad on May 14, 2019.
-She came on as a substitute in the 69th minute when the score was 1-1 against Italy and conceded a goal with her team in the fifth minute of added time to make it 2-1.
-She then featured in the final group game in the 4-1 win against Jamaica, where she provided the assist for one of Sam Kerr's four goals.
+She came back as a last-minute substitute in the 5–3 loss to the USA on 5 April 2019.
+She was nominated for the World Cup squad on 14 May 2019.
+She came on as a substitute in the 69th minute when the score was 1–1 against Italy and conceded a goal with her team in the fifth minute of added time to make it 2–1.
+She then featured in the final group game in the 4–1 win against Jamaica, where she provided the assist for one of Sam Kerr's four goals.
 In the round of 16, the penalty shootout was lost against former world champion Norway.

 In the successfully completed qualification for the 2020 Olympics Games, she played in two of five games.
 After that, she was initially not nominated again because of her pregnancy.
 Since April 2022 she has been nominated regularly again.

+In the 2023 FIFA World Cup, Gorry had the highest number of tackles of any player at 59, and covered the most ground of any player at 57.68 km.
+She played her 100th match for Australia in the semi-final against England.

+On 4 June 2024, Gorry was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.

+Personal life

+Gorry has had the nickname "Mini" since she was about 12 years old due to her short height.
+She is the shortest player representing Australia or playing for West Ham, male or female.

+In 2025, Gorry admitted to having previously suffered from an eating disorder and depression.
+She said that her pregnancy and later motherhood helped her overcome this.

+Family

+Gorry gave birth to her first child, Harper, in 2021.
+She is married to Swedish footballer Clara Markstedt; the couple began dating in May 2022.
+Markstedt gave birth to their first child together, Koby, in 2024.

+Gorry has a pet dog named Rio.